 If you’re looking for some fabulous and functional backpacking gift ideas to buy that special someone, then look no further!
 I’ve brought together my favourite backpacking gifts for you to choose from.
 From stocking stuffers and useful gadgets to full-on tech wizardry, I’ll help you find the best gifts for backpackers to fit any budget, so you know exactly what to buy for backpackers in your life!

-This backpacking gift guide is aimed towards budget travellers who are backpacking around the world or a specific country.
-Cash-strapped backpackers often appreciate the simple gift of money, but if you prefer to know exactly where your money is going, I’ve found some great backpacking gifts for you to choose from.
+Long-term travellers and cash-strapped backpackers often appreciate the simple gift of money, but for those who prefer to know exactly where your money is going, I’ve found some great backpacking gifts for you to choose from.

 Essential Backpacking Gear